fkcreates/codecoolshop/README.md

 This is a practice project for working with OOP principles using Java in Codecool programming school.
-The project is based on a simple webshop where user can chose from items that would come handy in preparing for and passing a PA (Personal Assesment, aka exam) to move forward between modules..
+The project is based on a simple webshop where user can chose from items that would come handy in preparing for and passing a PA (Personal Assesment, aka exam) to move forward between modules.

 ### Install